Protocols

 This is motivated by the retrieval protocol that aims to find the chunk at this closest node.

-This replication takes place to ensure that the chunk is not lost when the closest node shuts down before the chunk is not pull-sync'ed and to speed up the spreading of the chunk in the neighbourhood, in advance of pull sync.
+This replication takes place to ensure that the chunk is not lost when the closest node shuts down before the chunk is not pull-sync'ed and to speed up the spreading of the chunk in the neighborhood, in advance of pull sync.

 Problem